openstack-archive/magnetodb/doc/deploy_magnetodb_howto.rst

 Steps to deploy MagnetDB are:

 - build MagnetoDB rpm package and all dependencies including python 2.7
+- create repository for built packages and make it accessable via http.
 - build image with Cassandra and MagnetoDB included.
 - Deploy image built on previous step on Mirantis OpenStack with heat tool